MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/design/3d-modeling.md

 ---
 title: Working with 3D models
 description: Get a comprehensive overview of 3D modeling options, testing applications, and usage scenarios for HoloLens (1st gen), HoloLens 2, and immersive headsets.
-author: vtieto
+author: qianw211
-ms.author: vinnietieto
+ms.author: qianwen
-ms.date: 11/02/2021
+ms.date: 11/4/2022
 ms.topic: article
 keywords: HoloLens, HoloLens 2, 3D, 3D models, modeling, exporting, importing, assets mixed reality headset, windows mixed reality headset, virtual reality headset
 ---

 # Working with 3D models

-If you’re developing for the [HoloLens](https://www.microsoft.com/en-us/hololens) or immersive headsets such as the [HP Reverb 2](https://www.hp.com/us-en/vr/reverb-g2-vr-headset.html), there’s a good chance that you’ll need to have 3D models in your app.
+If you’re developing applications in mixed reality, to run on the [HoloLens](https://www.microsoft.com/en-us/hololens) or immersive headsets such as the [HP Reverb 2](https://www.hp.com/us-en/vr/reverb-g2-vr-headset.html), you’ll need to include 3D holographic models in your app for it to be rich in content.
 Thankfully, you don’t have to be a 3D artist, or have one on your team, to assemble the assets you need to realize your vision.
-There are a number of ways to obtain pre-made models free, or at a reasonable cost.
-We’ll take a look at some of these below.
-We’ll also discuss how you can get started if you're interested in creating your own 3D models.
+There are a number of ways to obtain pre-made models free, or at a reasonable cost, which we'll introduce here.
+We’ll also discuss how you can get started on creating your own 3D models.

 ## Optimize and convert 3D models

-We recommend that you use the [Dynamics 365 optimizing guide](/dynamics365/mixed-reality/import-tool/optimize-models).
+For general best practices on preparing your own 3D models to be used as holograms, see our [real-time 3D model conversion and optimization guide](/dynamics365/mixed-reality/import-tool/best-practices).

 If you're looking for other tools to post-process 3D models, you can optimize any glTF 2.0 model using the [Windows Mixed Reality Asset Converter](https://github.com/microsoft/glTF-Toolkit) available on GitHub.
 This toolkit includes a command line tool that uses these steps in sequence in order to convert a glTF 2.0 core asset for use in the Windows Mixed Reality home.

-For general best practices, see our [real-time 3D model conversion and optimization guide](/dynamics365/mixed-reality/import-tool/best-practices).

 ## Check your 3D models